 - Page Copy below your headers is also an important place to mention your keyword targets.
 Shoot to include the keyword at least 2-3 times and try to have at least 200-300 words of copy for each page

 This is just the tip of the iceberg when it comes to on-page organic SEO techniques.
 Other concepts and strategies worth researching are strategic internal links, HTML and XML sitemaps, Schema, optimized images, and website optimization or technical SEO.
+This often combines aspects of SEO, web design and development.
 You can explore some of these advanced components at Top of Mind's SEO Guide.

 Google Local Optimization

 Making sure that a website is well-optimized for the Google local listings (shown with the Google map) is a straightforward process.